OpenDataHack/Can-you-beat-the-average-/README.md

 Ideally, we would also like to include calculations of the CO2 emissions resulting from household gas and electricity usage and factors concerning waste and food miles, in order to get a complete picture.
+It would also have been good to make an actual app or game, for nicer user interfacing.